seanreed1111/sql-recipes/recipes.md

 How It Works
 The query starts by using the WITH clause to name a subquery with an alias in an out-of-order fashion.
 The subquery is then referenced with an alias, in this case SALESDAYS.
 The SALESDAYS subquery calculates two fields.
-First, it uses the EXTRACT function to return the numeric day value from the ORDER_DATE date field, and labels this data as NEXT_SALE.
+First, it uses the EXTRACT function to return the numeric day value FROM the ORDER_DATE date field, and labels this data as NEXT_SALE.
 The lag OLAP function is then used to calculate the number for the day in the month (again using the EXTRACT method) of the ORDER_DATE of the preceding row in the results, which becomes the PREV_SALE result value.
-This makes more sense when you visualize the output of just the subquery select statement
+This makes more sense when you visualize the output of just the subquery SELECT statement

-select extract(day from order_date) next_sale, lag(extract(day from order_date),1,0)
+SELECT extract(day FROM order_date) next_sale, lag(extract(day FROM order_date),1,0)
-over (order by extract(day from order_date)) prev_sale from oe.orders
+over (ORDER BY extract(day FROM order_date)) prev_sale FROM oe.orders
-where order_date between '01-NOV-1999' and '30-NOV-1999'
+WHERE order_date between '01-NOV-1999' and '30-NOV-1999'
 The results would look like this if executed independently.
 NEXT_SALE PREV_SALE

 Starting with the anchor value of 0 in the lag, we see the day of the month for a sale as NEXT_SALE, and the day of the previous sale as PREV_SALE.
 You can probably already visually spot the gaps, but it’s much easier to let Oracle do that for you too.
-This is where our outer query does its very simple arithmetic.
+This is WHERE our outer query does its very simple arithmetic.
-The driving query over the SALESDAYS subquery selects the PREV_SALE and NEXT_SALE values from the results, based on this predicate.
+The driving query over the SALESDAYS subquery SELECTs the PREV_SALE and NEXT_SALE values FROM the results, based on this predicate.

-where next_sale - prev_sale > 1
+WHERE next_sale - prev_sale > 1

 We know the days of sales are consecutive if they’re out by more than one day.
-We wrap up by ordering the results by the PREV_SALE column, so that we get a natural ordering from start of month to end of month.
+We wrap up by ordering the results by the PREV_SALE column, so that we get a natural ordering FROM start of month to end of month.
-Our query could have been written the traditional way, with the subquery in the FROM clause like this. select prev_sale, next_sale from (select extract(day from order_date) next_sale, lag(extract(day from order_date),1,0) over (order by extract(day from order_date)) prev_sale from oe.orders where order_date between '01-NOV-1999' and '30-NOV-1999') where next_sale - prev_sale > 1
+Our query could have been written the traditional way, with the subquery in the FROM clause like this.
+SELECT prev_sale, next_sale
+FROM (SELECT extract(day FROM order_date) next_sale, lag(extract(day FROM order_date),1,0)
+over (ORDER BY extract(day FROM order_date)) prev_sale FROM oe.orders
+WHERE order_date between '01-NOV-1999' and '30-NOV-1999') WHERE next_sale - prev_sale > 1
-order by prev_sale
+ORDER BY prev_sale
 /
 The approach to take is largely a question of style and readability.
-We prefer the WITH approach on those occasions where it greatly increases the readability of your SQL statements.
+We prefer the WITH approach on those occasions WHERE it greatly increases the readability of your SQL statements.

-Querying data from Oracle tables is probably the most common task you will perform as a developer or data analyst, and maybe even as a DBA—though probably not as the ETL (Extraction, Transformation, and Loading) tool expert.
+Querying data FROM Oracle tables is probably the most common task you will perform as a developer or data analyst, and maybe even as a DBA—though probably not as the ETL (Extraction, Transformation, and Loading) tool expert.
 Quite often, you may query only one table for a small subset of rows, but sooner or later you will have to join multiple tables together.
-That’s the beauty of a relational database, where the access paths to the data are not fixed: you can join tables that have common columns, or even tables that do not have common columns (at your own peril!).
+That’s the beauty of a relational database, WHERE the access paths to the data are not fixed: you can join tables that have common columns, or even tables that do not have common columns (at your own peril!).
-In this chapter we’ll cover solutions for joining two or more tables and retrieving the results based on the existence of desired rows in both tables (equi-join), rows that may exist only in one table or the other (left or right outer joins), or joining two tables together and including all rows from both tables, matching where possible (full outer joins).
+In this chapter we’ll cover solutions for joining two or more tables and retrieving the results based on the existence of desired rows in both tables (equi-join), rows that may exist only in one table or the other (left or right outer joins), or joining two tables together and including all rows FROM both tables, matching WHERE possible (full outer joins).
 But wait, there’s more!
-Oracle (and the SQL language standard) contains a number of constructs that help you retrieve rows from tables based on the existence of the same rows in another table with the same column values for the selected rows in a query.
+Oracle (and the SQL language standard) contains a number of constructs that help you retrieve rows FROM tables based on the existence of the same rows in another table with the same column values for the SELECTed rows in a query.
 These constructs include the INTERSECT, UNION, UNION ALL, and MINUS operators.
-The results from queries using these operators can in some cases be obtained using the standard table-join syntax, but if you’re working with more than just a couple of columns, the query becomes unwieldy, hard to read, and hard to maintain.
+The results FROM queries using these operators can in some cases be obtained using the standard table-join syntax, but if you’re working with more than just a couple of columns, the query becomes unwieldy, hard to read, and hard to maintain.
 You may also need to update rows in one table based on matching or non-matching values in another table, so we’ll provide a couple of recipes on correlated queries and correlated updates using the IN/EXISTS SQL constructs as well.
 Of course, no discussion of table manipulation would be complete without delving into the unruly child of the query world, the Cartesian join.
-There are cases where you want to join two or more tables without a join condition, and we’ll give you a recipe for that scenario.
+There are cases WHERE you want to join two or more tables without a join condition, and we’ll give you a recipe for that scenario.
 Most of the examples in this chapter are based on the schemas in the EXAMPLE tablespace created during an Oracle Database installation when you specify “Include Sample Schemas.”
 Those sample schemas aren’t required to understand the solutions in this chapter, but they give you the opportunity to try out the solutions on a pre-populated set of tables and even delve further into the intricacies of table joins.